utopia-php / circuit-breaker

 opencallback (your fallback).
 Aftertimeoutseconds the circuit transitions to HALF_OPEN. - HALF_OPEN (probing recovery) — the next calls execute the

 halfOpencallback (orcloseif not provided).
 AftersuccessThresholdconsecutive successes the circuit transitions back to CLOSED; any failure immediately re-opens it.
+At mosthalfOpenPermittedCallsprobes run at a time; callers arriving while that many are in flight take the fallback, as they would while the circuit is open.

 The optional halfOpen callback lets you apply different behaviour while probing (shorter timeouts, smaller payloads, extra logging).